spacedriveapp/spacedrive/docs/developers/architecture/encryption.md

 Throughout every cryptographic function within Spacedrive that requires cryptographically-secure random values, we use the system's entropy along with `ChaCha20Rng`.
 More information on this RNG can be found [here](https://rust-random.github.io/rand/rand_chacha/struct.ChaCha20Rng.html).

-This is used for nonce, salt and master key generation to ensure none of these values are predictable to an attacker.
+This is used for nonce, salt, master key and master passphrase generation to ensure none of these values are predictable to an attacker.

 ### Encryption and Hashing Algorithms